What Is Collagen and Why Does It Differ from Regular Protein?

 The reason is simple — muscle protein synthesis requires high leucine and BCAA levels in the blood.
 Whey protein contains ~10 g leucine per 100 g, while collagen contains only ~3 g.
 This means 25 g of whey provides ~2.5 g leucine (the muscle protein synthesis threshold), while 25 g of collagen provides only ~0.75 g leucine — far from sufficient.

-A 2019 study in Nutrients directly compared the effects of collagen and whey protein on muscle protein synthesis in older men after resistance exercise.
-Result: whey protein increased muscle protein synthesis 31% more than collagen.
+Oikawa et al. (2020) directly compared the effects of collagen and whey protein on muscle protein synthesis in older women after resistance exercise.
+Result: whey protein stimulated muscle protein synthesis significantly more than collagen peptides.

 But the story doesn't end there.
 Some interesting studies have shown that collagen may still indirectly support muscle mass:

-- A 2015 study showed that collagen supplementation combined with resistance training increased fat-free mass more than training alone.
-Presumably, collagen supports tendon and fascia strengthening, enabling more intense training.
+- Zdzieblik et al. (2015) showed that collagen peptide supplementation combined with resistance training increased fat-free mass and muscle strength more than training alone in elderly sarcopenic men.

 - Collagen supports joint health, allowing for more consistent and intense training — and consistent training is the most important factor for muscle growth.